Chaste/Chaste.github.io/site/content/docs/user-guides/running-binaries-from-command-line.md

+---
+title: "How to run binaries directly rather than via ctest"
-# How to run binaries directly rather than via ctest
+description: "How to run binaries directly rather than via ctest"
+draft: false
+images: []
+toc: true
+layout: "single"
+---

 The recommended way to run test suite binaries is via `ctest`.
 See the [CmakeBuildGuide](https://github.com/Chaste/trac_archive/wiki/ChasteGuides_CmakeBuildGuide#TestingStep) for more information.
 This information assumes you are using a build directory `BUILD_DIR`, and that you have created a binary by first running `cmake` and then building a target using `make`.